knative/serving/community/REVIEWING.md

 ### Viewing test logs

-Currently the Prow instance is internal to Google, which means that only Google employees are able to access the `Details` link of the test job (provided by Prow in the PR thread).
+Currently the Prow instance is internal to Google, which means that only Google employees are able to access the "Details" link of the test job (provided by Prow in the PR thread).

-However, if you're an Elafros team member outside Google, and provided that you are a member of the `elafros-dev` Google group, you can see the test logs by following these instructions:
+However, if you're an Elafros team member outside Google, and provided that you are a member of the [elafros-dev@](https://groups.google.com/forum/#!forum/elafros-dev) Google group, you can see the test logs by following these instructions:

 1. Wait for prow to finish the test execution.
 Note down the PR number.